optimizationBenchmarking/environments-evaluator-gui/README.md

     docker run --rm -t -i -p 80:8080/tcp optimizationbenchmarking/evaluator-gui:<VERSION>

+You should replace `<VERSION>` with the version of the GUI you want to run.
+Simply leave it away to run the [`latest`](https://hub.docker.com/r/optimizationbenchmarking/evaluator-gui/tags/) version of the container.

 This will keep the container open and you can receive log data.
 If you do not care about the logged results, use

     docker run -t -d -p 80:8080/tcp optimizationbenchmarking/evaluator-gui:<VERSION>

+When executing this command, docker will print some kind of key, a long sequence of numbers of letters:

+    docker run -t -d -p 80:8080/tcp optimizationbenchmarking/evaluator-gui 7a18dc0f674523795b700ba5c1a7671ed41e27d5fdfe431023f0cc20aed43921

+ You should copy this key (`7a18dc0f674523795b700ba5c1a7671ed41e27d5fdfe431023f0cc20aed43921`) somewhere.
+Once you want to shut down the container with `docker stop` and the key, e.g.,

+    docker stop 7a18dc0f674523795b700ba5c1a7671ed41e27d5fdfe431023f0cc20aed43921

+In the section below we discuss how you configure the port at which the GUI should be accessible and where the data should be stored.

 ### 2.2.
 Configuration